RepreZen/Semoasa/README.md

 Please comment!
 This is an early DRAFT specification.
 We need input from OAS tool providers, extension providers, the OpenAPI TDC, and other interested parties.

-Please review the [open issues], feel free to comment on these, and open new issues.
+Please review the [open issues](https://github.com/RepreZen/SEMOASA/issues), feel free to comment on these, and open new issues.